 Q: How do I get rid of the tomato horn caterpillar?

-A: Most home gardeners encounter the tobacco horn worm caterpillar in Maine gardens, but the controls measures outlined in this Tomato Hornworm factsheet from Cornell University will work on both.
-The difference between the 4 inch long worms is that the Tobacco Horn worm has seven diagonal strips on each side and the Tomato Horn worm has eight v-shaped marks on each side.
+A: Most home gardeners encounter the tobacco hornworm caterpillar in Maine gardens, but the control measures outlined in this Tomato Hornworm (PDF) factsheet from Cornell University will work on both.
+The difference between the 4 inch long worms is that the Tobacco Hornworm has seven diagonal strips on each side and the Tomato Hornworm has eight v-shaped marks on each side.
 Our UMaine Extension Home and Garden IPM factsheet shows the difference between these two insects.
 The easiest control is a pair of scissors to snip the large caterpillars, but for larger infestations refer to the Cornell factsheet.

 A: Cedar (Thuja occidentalis), Eastern hemlock (Tsuga canadensis) and hobblebush (Viburnum lantanoides) are a couple of examples of native woody species that can survive in relatively low light and rocky/thin soils.
 If your screening needs are primarily in the mid to late summer months, then some tall ferns may be able to do the trick.
 We have an excellent list of native plants in our bulletin #2500 Gardening to Conserve Maine’s Native Landscape and have detailed bulletins in our online Master Gardener Manual on a number of native species.

 Q: I‘m trying to find out how far away from our leach field should our vegetable garden be?
 I’ve found information about not growing on top or directly next to it, but want to know what a safe distance to start planting would be?